There could be various scenario for considering mediation to resolve existing or probable conflict.

 - Mahabharata teaches us significance of mediation, conciliation: CJI Ramana to business community Read here and here.

-We assist you resolve dispute / impasse – by acting as Advocate in Mediation.
+We assist you resolve dispute / impasse – by acting as Mediator as well as Advocate in Mediation.